BrianLesko/fast-binary-image-classification/readme.md

 ## Training Summary

-The model was trained using a dataset of 2,500 images divided into two categories: "like" and "dislike".
+The model was engineered using a dataset of 2,500 images divided into two categories: "like" and "dislike".
 The training was executed over seven epochs and took 26.15 minutes, achieving a final test accuracy of 95.28%.
 The accuracy increased logarithmically, while the loss decreased from 0.7721 to 0.1551 across epochs.

 This dataset was sourced from the "like" and "dislike" classes of the Hagrid hand gesture dataset.
 Model weights are stored in model.pth.